parawanderer/cpp23VcpkgVSCodeTemplate/README.md

 <details>
 <summary><b>🏗️ Build Automation - <code>CMake</code></b></summary>
 <br>

+⚠️ First: ensure you return to the directory for this repo in your terminal!

 The following setup is needed for Build Automation both via the CLI as well as via the VSCode UI.
 See also the docs on the setup [here](https://learn.microsoft.com/en-us/vcpkg/get_started/get-started?pivots=shell-bash).